Proton Saga (first generation): Proton Saga LMST (2003–2008)

-The Proton Saga LMST hatchback was introduced in 2003 as the successor to the Proton Saga Iswara.
-Despite sharing the same, ageing platform with the original Proton Saga from 1985, the new Saga LMST featured a completely redesigned interior, with a new dashboard, instrument panel and meter cluster which offered a digital display consisting of an odometer, a fuel gauge and a temperature gauge.
+The Proton Saga Lotus Meter Saga Trim (LMST), hatchback was introduced in 2003 as the successor to the Proton Saga Iswara.
+Despite sharing the same, aging platform with the original Proton Saga from 1985, the Saga LMST featured a completely redesigned interior, with a new dashboard, instrument panel and meter cluster which offered a digital display consisting of an odometer, a fuel gauge and a temperature gauge.
 The steering wheel, gear stick and two-tone, red-on-black interior panels were also new.
-On the exterior, the car received a new front grille, head lights with integrated fog lights, tail lights, front & rear bumpers, side skirts and a rear spoiler.
+On the exterior, the car received a new front grille, headlights with integrated indicators, tail lights, front & rear bumpers, side skirts and a rear spoiler.
 The rear number plate bracket was also repositioned to the boot, and the rear bumper on later variants featured parking sensors, a first in the Saga lineage.
 The car came with the same 1.3L 4G13 engine, offering 83 bhp at 6,000rpm and 109Nm of torque at 4,000rpm.
 The 3-speed automatic was discontinued, and only the 5-speed manual transmission was offered.
-The new Saga LMST was sold in two trim lines, one with power steering and one without, as well as an option for the 14-inch alloy rims from the Iswara S.E.
+The Saga LMST was sold in two trim lines, one with power steering and one without, as well as an option for the 14-inch alloy rims from the Iswara S.E.
 The brakes were discs at the front and drums at the rear.
 The LMST was not equipped with airbags or ABS, and was sold in four colours; red, dark blue, grey and black.

-Proton redesigned the exterior and interior of the Saga LMST in favour of sportiness over practicality.
-The glove compartment is of the open-type, offering less storage space and the muffler produced more noise without any real gain in power.
-As a result, the Saga LMST became less appealing to the general population and sales plummeted significantly.